How Free Trade Reform Can Solve the Problem of Illegal Immigration from Mexico: A Modest Proposal

 card which implements the same intraagency and international security crosschecks

-via existing DHS and shared international databases,
+via existing DHS and shared international databases, allowing the movement

 of these workers to be dictated by U.S. economic demands, without bureaucracy